DharmaFactory/Singularity/ReadMe.md

 Si vis pacem, para [bellum](https://www.youtube.com/watch?v=wTIQPxjkvwg).

 This project is a mirror.
 What you take away from it, is what you brought, and exists solely in you.

+For those into software patterns, this is the Factory pattern, but scaled.